 The three prime areas of learning are:

-Communication and language;
+Communication and language

-Personal, social and emotional development.
+Personal, social and emotional development

-As children grow, the prime areas will help them to develop skills in 4 specific areas.
-These are:
+As children develop in the prime areas they will begin to engage in learning linked to the four specific areas.

 Understanding the world

-Expressive arts and design.
+Expressive arts and design